restatedev/documentation/docs/references/errors.md

 ## META0003

-Cannot reach the endpoint to execute service discovery.
+Cannot reach the service deployment to execute service discovery.
 Make sure:

-* The provided `uri` is correct
+* The provided `URI`/`ARN` is correct
-* The service endpoint is up and running
+* The deployment is up and running
-* The Restate runtime can reach the service endpoint through the configured `uri`
+* Restate can reach the deployment through the configured `URI`/`ARN`
 * If additional authentication is required, make sure it's configured through `additional_headers`

 ## META0004

-Cannot register the provided service endpoint, because it conflicts with the uri of an already registered service endpoint.
+Cannot register the provided deployment, because it conflicts with the uri of an already registered deployment.

-In Restate service endpoints have a unique uri and are immutable, thus it's not possible to discover the same endpoint uri twice.
+In Restate deployments have a unique uri/arn and are immutable, thus it's not possible to discover the same deployment twice.
-Make sure, when updating a service endpoint, to assign it a new uri.
+Make sure, when updating a deployment, to assign it a new uri/arn.

 You can force the override using the `"force": true` field in the discover request, but beware that this can lead in-flight invocations to an unrecoverable error state.